-Handmade and hand-delivered invitations are one of the responsibilities of the host of each meeting and can be very real sources of fun, creativity and shared enthusiasm for a father and his child.
-Their practical purposes in the Y Guides and Princesses program are:
+Handmade and hand-delivered invitations are one of the meeting host's responsibilities and can be a very real sources of fun, creativity and shared enthusiasm for a father and his child.
+Invitations' practical purposes in the Y Guides program are:

-- Another benefit is that these invitations help stimulate warmth and friendliness within the tribe as families open their homes to other tribal members.
+- Another benefit is that these invitations help stimulate warmth and friendliness within the tribe as families open their homes to other tribe members.
 Each family will have two or three chances annually to make an invitation.
 Please remember that it is very important to draw a map to your home somewhere on the first invitation you make.
-Please try to avoid "electronic smoke signals" (e-mails or texts).
+Please try to avoid e-mails or texts.

 There are many possibilities for interesting invitations.
-Ingenuity by father and child is encouraged along with the suggestion of keeping the projects simple.
-A variety of materials may be used, such as aluminum foil, balsawood, boxes, cans, cardboard, cork, leather, paper, pipe cleaners, plastic and rubber.
-At the same time natural materials, such as nuts, shells, stones and wood lend themselves to creative projects.
+Ingenuity by father and child is encouraged, along with the suggestion of keeping the projects simple.
+A variety of materials may be used, including aluminum foil, balsa wood, boxes, cans, cardboard, cork, leather, paper, pipe cleaners, plastic and rubber.
+Natural materials such as nuts, shells, stones and wood also lend themselves to creative projects.

 Choose an invitation idea that relates to nature or the present holiday season.
-Keep the project simple so that the task is feasible for father and child to make one invitation for each father/child team in the tribe.
+Keep the project simple so that the task is feasible for father and child to make one invitation for each father/child pair in the tribe.

 Plan thoughtfully!
-Allow sufficient time for both to gain satisfaction from the project.
+Allow sufficient time for both father and child to gain satisfaction from the project.
 Be as creative as possible.
 Consult additional resources for new ideas.
 Experiment with multiple materials.
 Apply ingenuity.

-Father and child together deliver invitation to each home.
+Together, father and child deliver the invitations to each home.
 This does not include little brother or sister, mother or Fido.
 You would be amazed at how special this "alone with Dad" time is to your child.
 Talk about what it means to be a host and the fun you had in making the invitations.